cs179-caltech/lab2-2025/lab2.md

 ## Further Readings
 There is an advanced technique called "swizzling" to avoid bank conflicts without using padding.
-CUDA matrix multiply implementation often use this technique, see https://leimao.github.io/blog/CuTe-Swizzle/
+CUDA matrix multiply implementation often use this technique, see [Lei Mao - CuTe Swizzle](https://leimao.github.io/blog/CuTe-Swizzle/).